Close Menu

 A SWERY roguelite, a SUDA pitch

-Hotel Barcelona is the latest project, developed by White Owls Inc. SWERY65 took the lead in writing and directing (like he did for the last couple of White Owl Inc joints), while SUDA51 pitched the concept and serves as co-producer.
-For those wondering if a “SWERY roguelite” delivers on cult expectations: it does… in a way.
+Hotel Barcelona is the latest project, developed by White Owls Inc., the studio that has been involved with many of SWERY’s later projects.
+SWERY, the creative lead that first started at SNK’s Neo Geo division, took the lead in writing and directing, while SUDA51 pitched the concept and serves as co-producer.
+For those wondering if a “SWERY roguelite” delivers on cult expectations? it does… in a way.

 From there, the game launches into a roguelite cycle of try, die, improve, and try again.
-Once you check in to the hotel, it becomes immidatioly clear that the hotel serves as the hub for the adventure to come.
-The hotel staff act as roguelite staples: a ranger functioning as a weapon dealer, a bartender who exchanges resources, and a literal Ghost in the closet that helps you gear up.
+Once you check in to the hotel, it becomes immediately clear that the hotel serves as the hub for the adventure to come.
+The hotel staff act as roguelite staples: a ranger, that lingers in the halway, functioning as a weapon dealer, the bartender serves as an exchange for resources and a literal Ghost in the closet helps you gear up.

 Hotel Barcelona leans heavily into roguelite traditions set by Hades and Dead Cells.
 Weapons come with perk trees and variations to unlock.
 Justine herself has a perk tree too, which boosts resilience and combat skills.
-High-tier perks require hearts dropped by bosses.
+High-tier perks require hearts dropped by bosses before you can unlock them.
 While there is nothing particularly innovating here, the game’s roguelite structure is very solid.

 Hotel Barcelona review - Boss Eve